Tag Archives: hip hop

 I always worried that I’d be judged for stepping the wrong way in Zumba–or for not wearing the right “dance attire,” (please see jazz dance to see what I mean).
 So if my friend, Tory of LIfe Vest Inside, had suggested the dance craze Pon De Flo before this year, I am pretty sure my response would have been “Pon De NO!”
 But instead, I jumped at the opportunity for another dance class.

-(Sidenote: Pon De Flo is a combination of Caribbean and reggae dance that requires a willingness to have fun!).
+(Sidenote: Pon De FLO is a combination of Caribbean and reggae dance that requires a willingness to have fun!).

 As I arrived at Ripley Grier for the 3:00 class with Heather Fay, I didn’t think twice.
 I slid off my sweat pants to reveal my Princeton field hockey shorts and grabbed a spot on the floor.
 I looked around and noticed that this class had attracted a great diversity of people.
 There were men.
 There were women.
 And there were people of all sizes, smiling and getting prepped for the next hour and a half of high energy dance.
 ‘People must really love this,’ I thought to myself.
 And for a few minutes, I decided to mingle with some of the veterans.